Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: Results

-{}For the same massless (unbroken symmetry) case, the literature also contains results generated by alternative methods such as the Functional Renormalization Group (FRG), which involves a possible truncation of the potential and a choice of regulator.
-The Local Potential Approximation (LPA) is commonly used to solve the FRG flow equation, and the regulators employed in this approximation were the exponential regulator and the Litim regulator (see Ref.~\cite{Blaizot:2006rj} for details).
-Ref.~\cite{Blaizot:2010ut} also includes the Blaizot, M\'endez-Galain and Wschebor (BMW) approximation which is based on the FRG with the aim to improve the LPA one.
+{}For the same massless (unbroken symmetry) case, the literature also contains results generated by alternative methods such as the functional renormalization group (FRG), which involves a possible truncation of the potential and a choice of regulator.
+The local potential approximation (LPA) is commonly used to solve the FRG flow equation, and the regulators employed in this approximation were the exponential regulator and the Litim regulator (see Ref.~\cite{Blaizot:2006rj} for details).
+Reference~\cite{Blaizot:2010ut} also includes the Blaizot, M\'endez-Galain and Wschebor (BMW) approximation which is based on the FRG with the aim to improve the LPA one.
 In addition to these FRG-based methods, results obtained with the 2PI resummation were also presented in Refs.~\cite{Blaizot:2006rj,Blaizot:2010ut}.
-To make a clear comparison of our results with all these other methods, in {}Fig.~\ref{fig4}(b) we only consider the OPT and VRG cases at order $\delta^2$.
-Also, since those other methods have only presented results at the central scale value $\mu=2\pi T$ (without showing the scale-dependent bands), we do the same here for the OPT and VRG.
+To make a clear comparison of our results with all these other methods, in {}Fig.~\ref{fig4}(b) we consider only the OPT and VRG cases at order $\delta^2$.
+Also, since those other methods have presented results only at the central scale value $\mu=2\pi T$ (without showing the scale-dependent bands), we do the same here for the OPT and VRG.
+As shown in Fig.~\ref{fig4}(b), the VRG (and similarly the OPT) remains close to the 2PI results up to $(\lambda/24)^{1/2} \sim 1.2$ (corresponding to $\lambda \sim 34.6$), beyond which the VRG exhibits an increased suppression of the pressure relative to the other methods.
+On the other hand, the RGOPT, shown in Fig.~\ref{fig4}(a), also indicates a similar, though more pronounced, suppression of the pressure relative to the ideal gas case.

 Let us now examine the subtracted effective potential, $\Delta V= V_{\rm eff}(\varphi,T) - V_{\rm eff}(\varphi=0,T)$, as a function of the background field, $\varphi$.
 The results are shown in {}Fig.~\ref{fig5} for the choices $T = 20 m_0$ and \(\lambda_0 = 12.25\).
 It can be observed in this figure that, as the field increases, the scale dependence becomes more pronounced in the case of OPT at both orders, whereas in the case of VRG, also at both orders, the effective potential is not so sensitive to scale variation as the field grows.